murphye/gloo-ref-arch-aws/README.md

 # Gloo API Infrastructure Platform Reference Architecture for AWS

 This is a *work-in-progress* reference architecture to deploy the entire Gloo API Infrastructure Platform on AWS EKS.
 Primary components are Gloo Edge, Gloo Portal, Istio, and Gloo Mesh.

+## Reference Architecture Highlights

+* Demonstrate how all of the Gloo components work together for an enterprise use case
-The reference architecture also leverages Argo CD to deploy applications and configurations.
+* GitOps-first approach with Argo CD to deploy applications and configurations, including configurations for Gloo and Istio
+* Integration with a enterprise monitoring solution (Datadog)
+* API design, development, and management approach using Git (Stoplight Studio)

-A major piece of this reference architecture is multi-cluster and multi-region traffic routing and service failover using both Gloo Edge and Gloo Mesh.
+* Multi-cluster and multi-region traffic routing and service failover using both Gloo Edge and Gloo Mesh

 ## Ref Arch Development Tasks